 - Training in comparative and molecular pathology

-- Research investigation and animal model validation
+- Research investigation and model validation

 - Developing molecular diagnostics and digital pathology for research